Ongewitter/XML-Funtime/README.md

 * OrderReader\bin\Release\net6.0
 * OrderViewer\bin\Release\net6.0

-As I search for 'settings', then 'connectionString', it should be structured like this:
+It should be structured like this:
 ```xml
 <settings>
 	<connectionString>YourConnectionStringHere</connectionString>